What Are Carpenter Bees?

 Are Carpenter Bees Dangerous?

-The male carpenter bee can become aggressive when it feels threatened; however, it does not have a stinger.
+The male carpenter bee can become aggressive when threatened; however, it does not have a stinger.
 It will hover in front of a person and buzz around their head, but this is merely for show.
 The female does have a stinger, but it is much less aggressive than the male and rarely stings.
 However, as with all other stinging insects, the sting can cause severe allergic reactions in some people.

 What Does It Take To Get Rid Of Carpenter Bees?

 Dealing with any stinging insect can be potentially dangerous due to the possibility of allergic reactions to stings.
 Carpenter bees should only be handled by professionals.
 Homeowners should contact Parkway Pest Services for stinging insect control services at the first sign of trouble with carpenter bees.

 How Soon Can You Get Here?